Unidata/netcdf-c/docs/nczextend.md

 it will be treated as read-only.
 No attempt will be made to support modification of such a dataset.

-# Representing NetCDF-4 in NCZarr {#nczdiffs_nczarrrep}
+# Representing NetCDF-4 in NCZarr {#nczext_nczarrrep}

-This section identifies the differences and describes how the netcdf-4 concepts are represented.
+This section identifies the extensions and describes how the netcdf-4 concepts are represented.
 As part of this, it describes how the NCZarr can be usably read by a standard Zarr software package.